-The plant is adjacent to Nova Chemicals' Joffre petrochemical complex and recovers ethane and other NGLs from the fuel gas used at the complex.
-All ethane production from JEEP is sold under a long-term, cost-of-service type contract with Nova Chemicals.
+The plant is adjacent to Nova Chemicals' Joffre petrochemical complex and recovers ethane and other NGLs from the fuel gas used at the complex and other nearby facilities.
+Ethane from JEEP is contracted under a long-term cost-of-service contract that expired on December 31, 2023.
+Ethane sales contract negotiations are expected to continue into 2024.
 AltaGas delivers its NGL production to the Harmattan fractionation plant for further processing.
 The resulting spec products are sold into markets throughout North America to maximize plant gate netbacks.